cloudcreativity/laravel-stripe/docs/installation.md

 If you are customising any of the models in our implementation, you will need to disable migrations and publish the migrations instead.

-First, disable the migrations in your application's service provider:
+First, disable the migrations in the `register()` method of your application's service provider:

 ```php
 namespace App\Providers;